-Other places will provide helmets free of charge when renting a complete package of skis, poles and boots.
-Then there are some that will charge a small fee for one day rental, a larger fee for two days, and more again for three days, etc.
+Other places will provide helmets free of charge when renting a complete package of skis, poles, and boots.
+Then there are some that will charge a small fee for a one-day rental, a larger fee for two days, and more again for three days, etc.

 If you are going to be staying at a nice resort for the week or weekend, they will often have good value packages which can include accommodation, some meals, as well as equipment rental.

-It’s definitely worth your time to check their website for bargains before making a booking.
+It’s definitely worth your time to check their website for special deals before making a booking.

 How Much Does A Ski Helmet Cost?